 Amit has experience scaling several education start-ups and is deeply committed to building new organizations that will create sustainable and higher quality education solutions.
 Amit has worked closely with all companies in the Owl Ventures portfolio and serves on the board of Kuali, Lingo Live, Panorama Education, Securly, Swing Education, Thinkful and Tinkergarten.

-Before joining Owl Ventures, Amit founded and sold Personal Academic Trainers, an afterschool tutoring company, and created the quality assurance program and institutionalized sales training for Mathnasium Learning Centers, an after-school math learning center franchise with over 600 locations in North America, South America, Europe, the Middle East, and Asia.
-Amit also served as the Director of Technology for Success Academy Charter Schools, a premier charter school network in New York City with 34 schools.
+Before joining Owl Ventures, Amit founded and sold Personal Academic Trainers, an afterschool tutoring company, and created the quality assurance program and institutionalized sales training for Mathnasium Learning Centers, an after-school math learning center franchise with over 900 locations in North America, South America, Europe, the Middle East, and Asia.
+Amit also served as the Director of Technology for Success Academy Charter Schools, a premier charter school network in New York City with 47 schools.
 He received a B.A. in Mathematical Economic Analysis from Rice University and studied theatre/film at The New York Conservatory for Dramatic Arts and New York University.
-Amit was an Education Pioneers Graduate School Fellow, and he earned a M.B.A./M.A. in Education from the Stanford Graduate School of Business and Graduate School of Education.
+Amit was an Education Pioneers Graduate School Fellow, a Pahara-NextGen Fellow, and he earned a M.B.A./M.A. in Education from the Stanford Graduate School of Business and Graduate School of Education.

 Across his career, Ian has been an investor, entrepreneur, and advisor to education and technology companies.
 He brings a wealth of education investing and board experience to the Owl Ventures team.
 Prior to joining Owl Ventures, Ian led the education sector at Warburg Pincus and served on the Board of Directors of Stratford Schools, Liaison International, Dude Solutions, and Civitas Learning.
 Before Warburg Pincus, Ian was a technology investor at Silver Lake Partners and a consultant at Bain & Company.
 He also helped launch BigMachines (acquired by Oracle), a leading configure, price, quote (CPQ) SaaS vendor, where he focused on business development.